Known For : Lake Naukuchiatal Boating, Naukuchiatal Bhimtal Lake

 Compare quotes from upto 3 travel agents for free

 Tucked away in the eastern corner of Uttarakhand, Didihat is a wondrous and pristine hillock full of natural beauty.
-The place is known for its ruins of forts and temples belonging to an era gone by as well for being a halting point on the Kailash Mansoravar Yatra.
-Situated at an altitude of 1800 meters in the Pithoragarh district of eastern Uttarakhand, Didihat is blessed with infinite natural beauty and some great viewpoints of the Mighty Himalayas.
+The place is known for its ruins of forts and temples as well for being a halting point on the Kailash Mansarovar Yatra.

 Known For : Dharali Mukhwas Village Sattal

 Harsil, still lesser known to tourists, is a perfect getaway for those in quest of peace and solitude.
-Nestled amid Himalayas and dense cover of pine and deodar with River Bhagirathi gurgling across the area, Harsil is a complete package for vacation makers.
-Also adorned with apple orchards, this village elevated at a height of 2620 m above the sea level is also known for its numerous trekking trails.
-With pleasant summers and chilling winters, it is situated 72 kms ahead of Uttarkashi on Uttarkashi - Gangotri Road.
+Nestled amid the Himalayas and dense cover of pine and deodar with River Bhagirathi gurgling across the area, Harsil is adorned with apple orchards.
+It is also known for its numerous trekking trails.

 Best Time: April to October

-A small and sleepy village away from the chaotic tourist centers, Jalna is a place for some trekking and exploration into the wild.
-It_ã_s a scenic village, a few kilometers from Almora, with a nice atmosphere for relaxation.
-Jalna is situated at an altitude of 1700 meters amidst the wild of the Himalayas.
-The sleepy hamlet is a wonderful place for trekking and exploring the natural forest cover of the area.
+A small and sleepy village, Jalna is a place for some trekking and exploration into the wild.
+It's a scenic village, a few kilometres from Almora, with a nice atmosphere for relaxation.

 Best Time: Throughout the year